About Coal Creek — In Depth

 Business & Licensing Records

-The Coal Creek community falls under the jurisdiction of the Fremont County Economic Development Office, which is responsible for issuing business licenses, managing zoning and land use regulations, and supporting local economic growth.
-Businesses operating in Coal Creek must obtain the necessary licenses and permits through the county's online portal or by visiting the office in the Fremont County Administration Building.
-The economic development team also works closely with the local community to attract new investment and promote sustainable economic development in the area.
+The Fremont County Economic Development Office has jurisdiction over business matters in Coal Creek.
+This office issues business licenses, manages zoning and land use regulations, and supports local economic growth.
+Businesses operating in the community must obtain necessary licenses and permits through Fremont County's online portal or by visiting the Fremont County Administration Building.
+The economic development team also works to attract new investment and promote sustainable growth in the area, partnering with local stakeholders to strengthen the regional economy.

 Elections & Voter Records